Watergold12/Watergold12/README.md

--Hello, I am Vishal.
+-Hello, I am Vishal. \n
 -I am a software and hardware developer.
-I have been working around many projects.
+I have been working around many projects. \n
--Hardware: Basically drones, rover bots and more...
+-Hardware: Basically drones, rover bots and more... \n
--Software: Web, app and more...
+-Software: Web, app and more... \n
 -Feel free to reach me out: vishal.aa9c30@gmail.com